kb-labb/skoldiskurs/README.md

 model.wv.doesnt_match("lärare elev undervisning pommac".split())
 ```

+## Some methodological choices
+Models that intrinsically track semantic and lexical change are still experimental.
+Here, we need to do some justification as to why

 ## Evaluation
 No evaluation, other than ocular inspection, has been performed at this time.
 Some inspiration can be found here:
 - https://web.stanford.edu/~jurafsky/slp3/6.pdf (section 6.10.1)